A PAGE ABOUT THE DEFINITION OF MARRIAGE APPLICABLE TO THE STATE OF CALIFORNIA!

-In California, SB 1306, a Senate Bill signed into effect on July 7, 2014 amends FC 300 to read as follows: '(a) Marriage is a personal relation arising out of a civil contract between a man and a woman, two persons, to which the consent of the parties capable of making that contract is necessary.
+In California, Marriage is a personal relation arising out of a civil contract between two persons, to which the consent of the parties capable of making that contract is necessary.
 Consent alone does not constitute marriage.
-Consent must be followed by the issuance of a license and solemnization as authorized by this division, except as provided by Section 425 and Part 4 (commencing with Section 500).'
-SB 1306 officially becomes law on January 1, 2015.
+Consent must be followed by the issuance of a license and solemnization as authorized by this division, except as provided by Section 425 and Part 4 (commencing with Section 500).

 (b) For purposes of this part, the document issued by the county clerk is a marriage license until it is registered with the county recorder, at which time the license becomes a marriage certificate.